Moonz10969/CourseWork-Interorganizational-system/README.md

 used in the daily operations of two target companies: Amazon(E-commerce) and DHL(Logistic)

 # Objective
-The project have two objective for the target companies respectively.

 Amazon: Receive order information from website database and provide it to DHL for delivering through the system

 DHL: Receive order from Amazon to collect the item and deliver to customers.